American Studies

 Independent interdisciplinary research, writing.

-AMST:5000 Interdisciplinary Research in American Cultures 3 s.h.
+AMST:5000 Frameworks for Interdisciplinary Research in Ethnic and American Studies 3 s.h.

 Research, theories, and methods in the interdisciplinary study of American cultures.